 At Le Pas Opton, our aim is to make sure that the park and its activities are accessible for all so that everyone feels welcome and included.
 If there is any kind of disability or issue that may prevent you from fully enjoying your holiday, please let us know and we will do our very best to accommodate you.

 Here are some of the ways we can help…

-Both our shower/toilet buildings offer accessible showers and toilets, plus a lowered washing up sink.
+Reception and main marquee have ramped access and the bar is accessed through automatic sliding doors.
+Both amenity blocks offer accessible showers and toilets, plus a lowered washing up sink.

 We can also arrange hire of a wheelchair for your holiday.
 Please call us for more information.